It's about turning a Thin Client box into a general purpose computer that can then be tailored to meet

 More general information is available on the home page - which is where you are now.
 For example the MFRS will take you to a section which covers some of the major manufacturers and their product ranges.

 It is a physically small low-powered (both in terms of computing power and electrical power consumption) computer.
 It has no mechanical disk and has an operating system and a few basic applications embedded in some flash memory along with some RAM.
 It's been designed to effectively act as a terminal to a central server.
-Usually the operating system is an embedded version of Windows CE, Windows CE.NET, Windows NT or Windows XP and the "applications" are implementations for Windows Terminal Services (RDP) and Citrix ICA.
+Usually the operating system is an embedded version of Windows - starting with Windows CE thru to the latest version depending on the age of the hardware - or Linux.
+The "applications" are usually implementations for Windows Terminal Services (RDP) and Citrix ICA.

 The concept behind them is for businesses to run all of their applications on a central group of servers and have users remotely log onto a desktop session on these servers to access their applications and data.
 The advantages with this type of set-up are centralised management and reduced hardware cost as users only need a small, inexpensive client device (the thin terminal) instead of a fully functional desktop computer.